-The following levels of assistantships are available:
+The following levels of assistantships are available for research assistants and teaching assistants not represented by the GEU:

 GRADUATE ASSISTANTS, LEVEL 1.
-These graduate students have the bachelor's degree and have less than one year's experience as graduate assistants.
+These graduate students have the bachelor's degree and have less than one year's experience as graduate assistants or as full-support fellows.
 They teach, do research, or are assigned such supervised assistant's duties as reading and grading papers.

 GRADUATE ASSISTANTS, LEVEL 2.
-These graduate students have a relevant master's degree, or equivalent, and/or one year's experience as graduate assistants in the appointing department or school or in a unit considered relevant by the chairperson of the appointing department or school.
+These graduate students have a relevant master's degree, or equivalent, and/or one year's experience as graduate assistants or as full-support fellows in the appointing department or school or in a unit considered relevant by the chairperson of the appointing department or school.
 They teach, do research, or perform administrative tasks with moderate supervision.
 Advancement from Level 1 to Level 2 is usually routine.